xxjwxc/gormt/README.md

 is_foreign_key : true # Whether to mark foreign key or not is_gui : false # Whether to operate on gui is_table_name : false # Whether to out GetTableName function
+is_null_to_point : false # database is 'DEFAULT NULL' then set element type as point

 mysql_info :
     host : "127.0.0.1"